-4.3 MATHEMATICS
+4.2 MATHEMATICS

 Our Mathematics Program stresses the development of the individual and supports each student to make connections between their learning.
-Using the content descriptors in the Victorian Curriculum Framework, teachers follow a yearly planner that aims to ensure students:
+Using the content descriptors in the Curriculum Framework, teachers follow a yearly planner that aims to ensure students:

-- are confident, creative users and communicators of mathematics, able to investigate, represent and interpret situations in their personal and work lives, and as active citizens - develop a deeper understanding of mathematical concepts and fluency with processes, and are able to pose and solve problems and reason in Number and Algebra, Measurement and Geometry and Statistics and Probability - Recognise connections between the areas of mathematics and other disciplines and appreciate mathematics as an accessible and enjoyable discipline to study.
+- Are confident, creative users and communicators of mathematics, able to investigate, represent and interpret situations in their personal and work lives - Develop a deeper understanding of mathematical concepts and fluency with processes, and are able to pose and solve problems and reason in Number and Algebra, Measurement and Geometry and Statistics and Probability - Recognise connections between the areas of mathematics and other disciplines and appreciate mathematics as an accessible and enjoyable discipline to study.